ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 - the installed SQL Visual Debugger extension version; and
 - similar high-level usage events used to understand feature adoption and improve the product.

-SQL Visual Debugger does **not intentionally include** the following in usage telemetry:
+SQL Visual Debugger does **not intentionally include** the following in usage telemetry sent for product analytics:

 - SQL query text;
 - database contents or query results;